tobiasoh/CoxBVS-SL/BayesSurv/README.md

 ## Warning

-This folder is updated anymore.
+This folder is NOT updated anymore.
 It is replaced by [zhizuio/BayesSurv](https://github.com/zhizuio/BayesSurv.git).